hecrenews/hecrenews.github.io/_posts/2022-07-21-man-never-has-to-shower-again-after-turning-off-dirt-respawn.md

 First Tashe thought he could simply not get dirty.
 This was impossible.
 Everwhere he went, he got dirty.
 Contact with people, objects, air, food.
 The dirt, grime, and stink was out to relentlessly get Tashe.
 After a week of failing to stay clean, Tashe concluded the 'simply not get dirty,' method does not work.
-In fact, research from a new study indicate 99% of people become dirty, but head of SAR Sheeple Dunnel has yet to review this study, so who knows how accurate it may be 🤷.
+In fact, research from a new study indicate 99% of high school students become dirty, but head of SAR Sheeple Dunnel has yet to review this study, so who knows how accurate it may be 🤷.
 Tashe wasn't ready to give up, he was the man who went livid after even thinking about showers, after all.
 Tashe went ahead and invented a new type of fabric that instantly vaporized any type of harmful bacteria.
 After wearing this for three days, Tashe saw no new results.
 He just burned up the fabric and threw the notes in the trash.
 So sad, maybe he could've used it for other things but it was a failed invention, after all.
 Tashe realized even if he blocked out all external sources of dirt, his